cm-tle-pred/cm-tle-pred.github.io/index.md

 > * How did you tune parameters?
 > * What challenges did you encounter and how did you solve them?

 *We plan to start with a Linear Regression and a simple NN with a single layer using a sample of the dataset as baseline models before moving on to a deep neural network (DNN).
 Our data will consist of a normalized set of TLE variables with a target epoch as our input variables and the normalized TLE variables at the target epoch as the output variables.
-To account for natural effects that impact orbital mechanics, we will combine additional datasets on climate change, global temperature, solar cycles, and solar sunspot to improve accuracy.*
+To account for natural effects that impact orbital mechanics, we will combine additional datasets on climate change, global temperature, solar cycles, and solar sunspots to improve accuracy.*

 ## Workflow, Learning Methods and Feature Tuning [NICK]

 Pytorch was the library selected for building and training a model.
 At first, a simple fully-connected network consisting of only one hidden layer was created and trained.
-Deeper networks with varying number of hidden layers and width were created, utilizing the ReLU activation function and dropout.
+Deeper networks with a varying number of hidden layers and widths were created, utilizing the ReLU activation function and dropout.
 More advanced models were employed next including a regression version of a ResNet28 model based on a paper by [Chen D. et al, 2020 "Deep Residual Learning for Nonlinear Regression"](https://www.mdpi.com/1099-4300/22/2/193).
 A Bilinear model was also created with the focus of correcting for the difference between the output feature and the input feature of the same name.

 To get a feel for how a model would train and could be evaluated, the simple fully-connected neural network with only one hidden layer was trained and hyperparameters were tuned.
 Due to the size of the training set, a subset of the training set was also used.
 During this investigation, changes to data filtering were made to eliminate the training on bad data.
 See Appendix [C. Simple Neural Network Investigation](#c-simple-neural-network-investigation) for further details.

 In later models, SGD and AdamW optimizers were experimented with.
 AdamW resulted in faster learning so was generally preferred.
-Understanding the AdamW doesn't generalize as well as SGD, we relied on our volume of data and utilizing dropout for generalizing and never ran into issues with overfiitting.
+Understanding the AdamW doesn't generalize as well as SGD, we relied on our volume of data and utilizing dropout for generalizing and never ran into issues with overfitting.
 At this stage, the models were starting to show some progress in capturing the shape of the data.
 See Appendix [D. Models Learning Data Shape](#d-models-learning-data-shape).
 To see how performance could be further improved, separate models were trained for each output feature.
 This resulted in better capture of data shape.

-During training, error was monitored and corrections were made to the learning rate to prevent overfitting and decrease model training times.
+During training, the loss values were monitored and corrections were made to the learning rate to prevent overfitting and decrease model training times.
 This required the saving of models and evaluating at each epoch and then restoring models to previous versions when training went awry.

 ## Simple Neural Network Investigation [NICK]